 For years, we have used an age-based financial map to help guide our clients towards their financial goals.
 We figure it is about time that we share the wealth (pun entirely intended).
 Our age-based financial map illustrates those aspects of insurance, investment management, tax planning and estate planning that are generally most relevant at different times in a person’s life.
 A breakdown of how these financial planning considerations evolve is included below:

 - In your 30s and 40s.
-Adequate life, disability, liability and property insurance are crucial to the protection of your financial future.
+Adequate property, disability, liability and life insurance are crucial to the protection of your financial future.
 Determining the best way to take advantage of savings opportunities in IRA and other retirement plan accounts is important.
 Investing your savings prudently can help you accumulate the wealth needed to achieve your goals.
 Wills, trusts and other important estate planning documents also can be critical to providing financial security for your spouse and children in the event of your death or incapacity.

 - In your 50s.
 At this age you may have accumulated a reasonable amount of assets.
 As a result, your life insurance needs may have decreased from what they were in your 30s and 40s.
 However, your disability, liability and property insurance are likely still critical.
 You also may wish to start considering long-term care insurance.
 Your income has likely increased, and an effective savings strategy is also very important, as is maintaining a prudent investment strategy for those assets.
 Careful tax planning can help you maximize your accumulation of wealth to fund your retirement and other financial goals.